 Dr Nicola Fraschini

 Nicola Fraschini obtained his PhD in Korean language and culture education from Korea University, and taught Korean language at Sogang University Korean Language Education Centre before joining UWA.
-He is currently Korean Studies major coordinator and researchers emotions and motivations in Korean language learning at UWA Korean Studies.
+He is currently Korean Studies major coordinator and researchers emotions and motivations in Korean language learning at Melbourne University Korean Studies.